-The College has accumulated Income and Expenditure reserves of negative £185k (after FRS102 Pension adjustments) and cash and short term investment balances of £9.5m.
-The College wishes to continue to accumulate reserves and cash balances in line with its financial performance indicators.
+The College has accumulated Income and Expenditure reserves of £33.7m (after FRS102 Pension adjustments) and cash and short term investment balances of £16.1m.
+The College currently wishes to continue to accumulate reserves and cash balances in line with its financial performance indicators.